OceanGlidersCommunity/OG-format-user-manual/.github/ISSUE_TEMPLATE/style.md

 ---
 name: Style Issue
-about: Use for issues concerning formatting or document syntax
+about: Use for formatting or document syntax that don't change the meaning
 title: ''
 labels: style
 assignees: ''